pete-the-programmer/FCards/_chapters/ch10-io.md

 ---
-title: Interacting with a player - game state
+slug: Interacting with a player - game state
 concept: I/O
-layout: default
+chapter: "10"
 ---
 ## Giving the player a way to _do_ things
 So far we've been talking about modelling how the data can work and fit together, but that's no fun until a person